Placement Testing Schedule

 The following Foreign Language Placement Exams are currently offered online: Arabic, Chinese, French, German, Italian, Japanese, Latin, and Russian.
 (Spanish placement test information is available on the Department of Spanish website).

-NOTE: The Arabic placement exam is offered by appointment only.
-To schedule an appointment, please email our Coordinator for Arabic, Caroline Najour at: email@example.com
+NOTE: The Arabic placement exam is given by appointment only.
+To schedule an appointment, please email our Coordinator for Arabic, Caroline Najour at: firstname.lastname@example.org

 To register for a Chinese, French, German, Italian, Japanese, Latin, or Russian exam, email your name, the testing date you're requesting (listed below), the language you're testing for, your major, and your 8-digit UNT ID number to Nancy Bouchard at email@example.com.

 Please email your registration request at least 24 hours before the testing date.